influxdata/telegraf/plugins/inputs/docker_log/README.md

   ## Set the source tag for the metrics to the container ID hostname, eg first 12 chars
   source_tag = false

+## Offset flush interval.
+How often the offset pointer (see below) in the
+  ## container log stream is flashed to file.
+Offset pointer represents the unix time stamp
+  ## in nano seconds for the last message read from log stream (default - 3 sec)
+  # offset_flush = "3s"

+  ## Offset storage path, make sure the user on behalf
+  ## of which the telegraf is running has enough rights to read and write to chosen path.
+  ## default value is (cross-platform): "$HOME/telegraf" with fallback to
+  ## "$OS_TEMP/telegraf", if user can't be detected.
+  # offset_storage_path = "/var/run/telegraf"

   ## Optional TLS Config
   # tls_ca = "/etc/telegraf/ca.pem"